 Sleep is an often overlooked piece in the puzzle of good self-care.
 While it might seem like sleeping is a waste of time, Everyday Health points out that science is finding strong links between insomnia and mental health.

 Without enough sleep, you’re at higher risk for depression and anxiety.
 You also can experience a decrease in your ability to cope in upsetting situations.

 What’s more, if you’re already experiencing an emotional or mental health concern, those issues can trigger inferior sleep quality or insufficient amounts, increasing your risk of symptoms and sometimes creating a slippery slope of worsening health.

 On average, some studies indicate adults should aim for seven to nine hours of sleep each night.
 If you’re counting sheep and tossing and turning, feel tired through the day, or generally feeling run down, look for ways to improve your sleep habits.

-For instance, reduce your caffeine intake later in the day, eat lightly in the evening, and avoid napping during the day.
+For instance, reduce your caffeine intake later in the day.
+Also eat lightly in the evening, and avoid napping during the day.
 Set a bedtime and stick to it, and rise at the same time each day — even on weekends.

 Set Appropriate Boundaries

 Do you find yourself taking on more than you want to do, or maybe doing things for people who don’t reciprocate?
 Sometimes, setting better boundaries is a key to better health.